tw-bc-group/tw-wallet-backend/docs/adr/0001-verifiable-claim.md

 ## Decision

-1. ave to blockchain is optional
+1. Save to blockchain is optional

 ## Consequences